circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 description: Testing iOS applications on CircleCI
 ---

 To get your build running on CircleCI, you first need to [add your project to CircleCI](https://circleci.com/projects).
-When you've done this, GitHub/Bitbucket will start notifying us of changes to your repository so that we may perform builds.
+Once you’ve done this, GitHub/Bitbucket will start notifying us of changes to your repository so we can perform builds.

-By default, we will build projects on Linux so need to enable macOS for your project.
+By default, we build projects on Linux, so you’ll need to enable macOS for your project.
 You can do this by going to **Project Settings** -> **Build Environment** and enabling the **Build OS X Project** setting.

 ![Build Environment Settings]({{ site.baseurl }}/assets/img/docs/ios-getting-started-build-env.png)